worthingtonse/RAIDAX-AI-Design/RAIDAX-PROMPTS/database_interface_db.h.md

 - Error logging should include context information
 - Performance metrics should be collectible

-## 12. Backwards Compatibility Notes

-### 12.1 Deprecated Features
-- **is_dirty flag**: Replaced by in_dirty_queue and event-driven persistence
-- **Polling sync**: Replaced by condition variable signaling

-### 12.2 Migration Considerations
-- File format remains compatible with previous versions
-- API changes are additive (new queue-based functions)
-- Thread safety improvements are transparent to callers

 This header specification provides complete interface definition for implementing a CloudCoin database system.
 Developers should implement all specified functions while adapting data types and synchronization primitives to their target platform.